 This is not a strategy that is going to be happening all the time, but when it does it can reap big rewards in a short amount of time.

-Wait for an interest rate differentials of at least 1.5% or more.
 2.5% or more is even better.
 These tend to create big trends.
 Stay focused on major currencies.
 Exotic currencies can have high interest rates, but this is often due to unstable economies which aren’t conducive for attracting the buying interest needed for a carry trade.

 Don’t get suckered in by interest rates alone.
 While the carry trade is going on you want the trend in your direction and collect the interest.
 When the trend turns, focus on the trend direction and capitalize on the sharp price moves.